Renae Maihi: Bob Jones v Renae Maihi

 For Waitangi Day in 2018, Bob Jones wrote an opinion piece calling for an annual "Māori Gratitude Day", where among other things he suggested that Māori serve breakfast in bed to Europeans as Māori owe their existence to British migrants.
 The opinion piece was published in the National Business Review on 2 February and caused so much outrage that it was soon deleted from their website.
 In response, Maihi started a petition calling for Bob to be stripped of his knighthood (received as a Knight Bachelor in the 1989 Queen's Birthday Honours) and on 27 March 2018, the petition (with then 68,000 signatures) was presented to parliament and received by MPs Kiri Allan and Willie Jackson.
 In a seven to four majority decision in April 2018, the New Zealand Media Council did not uphold a complaint about the opinion piece, but noted that the National Business Review's decision to no longer publish columns by Jones was an "appropriate response to the justified public outrage".

 In June 2018, Jones filed defamation papers with the Wellington High Court, seeking a ruling that the language used in Maihi's petition defamed him.
-Also in June 2018, community campaigner Laura O'Connell Rapira started a crowdfunding campaign for Maihi's legal costs.
+Also in June 2018, community campaigner Te Raukura O'Connell Rapira started a crowdfunding campaign for Maihi's legal costs.
 The court hearing was set for 10 to 21 February 2020.
 In his initial cross examination, Jones admitted that he had never read the petition that he claims defames him.

 On 14 February 2020 Jones withdrew the case.

 Personal life

-Maihi has one son Dallas born in 2001.
-She identifies as bisexual and has been in a relationship with emerging First Nations Canadian filmmaker Judith Schuyler since 2017.
+Maihi has been in a relationship with emerging First Nations Canadian filmmaker Judith Schuyler since 2017.